cvs-health/testaro/README.md

 - provide programmatic access to accessibility tests defined by several tools
 - facilitate the integration of the reports of the tools into a unified report

+Testaro is described in [Testaro: Efficient Ensemble Testing for Web Accessibility](https://arxiv.org/abs/2309.10167).

 The need for multi-tool integration, and its costs, are discussed in [Accessibility Metatesting: Comparing Nine Testing Tools](https://arxiv.org/abs/2304.07591).

 Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.